nim-works/cps/README.md

 echo "we counted ", later(), " trips through the goto"
 ```

+## Documentation

 ### Ready For More?

 [examples/coroutine.nim](https://github.com/nim-works/cps/blob/master/examples/coroutine.nim)
 shows a simple implementation of coroutines communicating with each other on top
 of CPS.
 [Here's a walkthrough of how the example works.](https://github.com/nim-works/cps/docs/coroutines.md)

+### Complete API

+See [the documentation for the cps module](https://nim-works.github.io/cps/cps.html) as generated directly from the source.

 ## Dispatchers